|Nutritional Guidelines (per serving)|

 - Optional: 1 pinch salt

-To make the optional yogurt sauce: In a small bowl, mix together the yogurt, dill, garlic, and salt, if using.
+To make the optional, non-vegan yogurt sauce: In a small bowl, mix together the yogurt, dill, garlic, and salt, if using.
 Refrigerate, covered, until ready to serve.